argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 ## Welcome

 Welcome to the New Testament Overview Core Seminar class.
-This week  is the first of a 26 week overview of the New Testament.
-You can see what each of these weeks will cover on the back of your handout.
-Many of you have been attending the Old Testament overview class, which takes as its theme "The Kingdom of God" and the Promises God made to His People.
+This week  is the first of a 15 week overview of the New Testament.
+You can see what each of these weeks will cover in your handout.
+Some of you have attended the Old Testament overview class, which takes as its theme "The Kingdom of God" and the Promises God made to His People.
 The New Testament overview picks up that theme by studying both "The King and the Kingdom" and the Promises God has Kept to His people.
 Our hope is to demonstrate the continuity of themes across the span of scripture, just as we saw in Luke 4, the continuity from the Prophet Isaiah to Jesus Christ.

 Today we will discuss the structure and purpose of the New Testament Overview class, and then I’ll run through the whole New Testament twice: once to overview the types of literature we’ll encounter in this course, and a second time to paint a picture of the message of the entire New Testament.
+Finally, we'll jump into Hebrews as it provides one of the clearest links between the Old and New testaments.

 ## Purpose and Summary of Course